 Retrieving warmer clothes from storage is often done right when it’s needed.
 That’s why this is perfect mending time.
 Sew back buttons, patch tears.
 When leaves start falling, you’ll hit the ground running.

 All storage can be helped by following two simple rules: knowing when your things are used next time, and making sure that they can be used right away.
 Then it becomes a joy to return to them – not a chore.”

 A reminder of things to come (back)

 Between children, hand-me-downs can easily go missing.
-To aid memory and timing, try labelling your boxes.
+To aid memory and timing, mark up your boxes.
 Also, breathable textile boxes work well for long-time storage of clothes.